froggey/Mezzano/README.md

 #Swank

 This release includes Swank 2016-03-04.
-A server, listening on port 4007, can be started by running the Swank application from the desktop.
+The Swank server is listening on port 4007.

 Forwarding for port 4007 will need to be enabled in the virtual machine's settings.
 In VirtualBox this is done throught the port